hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ![](images/ChangeClusterState.png)

-- Click the dropdown menu and choose the state you want your cluster change to.
+- Click the dropdown menu and choose the state to which you want your cluster to change.
 A pop-up will appear and stay on the screen until the state is successfully changed.

 ![](images/ChangeClusterState-wait.png)